ballerina-platform/module-ballerinax-zendesk/ballerina/Package.md

 ### Step 2: Instantiate a new connector

-Create a `zendesk:Configuration` object with your domain and API token, and initialize the connector.
+Create a `zendesk:ConnectionConfig` object with your domain and API token, and initialize the connector.

 ```ballerina
 zendesk:ConnectionConfig zendeskConfig = {